Gone are the days where hotel bars are the inferior

 Head up to the 29th floor of Carlton City Hotel and you’ll find Graffiti Sky Bar, a place to start your weekends or spend all night with views of the city skyline as a backdrop.
 Choose from their selection of cocktails or take on a beer tower—it’s all up to you.
 Just be sure to make the most of their extended happy hours.

-Yotel Singapore's bar-by-night is the place to be for inventive cocktails like the KOMpliment – their signature drink made with butterfly pea flower-infused gin, hibiscus perfume and frothy egg white – that doesn't cross the $20 mark.
-Be sure to order up a buttermilk fried chicken while you're here.
+Yotel Singapore's bar-by-night is the place to be for inventive cocktails like the Kompliment—their signature drink made with butterfly pea flower-infused gin, hibiscus perfume and frothy egg white—that doesn't cross the $20 mark.
+Go ahead and have a satifying dinner while you're here.

-The classy rooftop pool bar at the beautiful Fullerton Bay Hotel offers some of the best views of Marina Bay.
+The classy rooftop pool bar at the beautiful Fullerton Bay Hotel offers some of the best views of Marina Bay—not too high up and not too low.
 Lantern also has a couple of resident DJs keeping the atmosphere upbeat as you sink into a couch, sip on some Champagne and soak in the sights of Singapore often seen in postcards.

-A new import from the US, Lavo Singapore is the much-anticipated ‘vibe-dining’ establishment perched atop shiny Marina Bay Sands.
+Lavo is the much-anticipated vibe-dining establishment from Tao Group (the ones also behind Marquee, Avenue and Koma), perched atop shiny Marina Bay Sands.
 Serving up Italian-American cuisine and craft cocktails, you can expect Las Vegas-style VIP treatment as you wine and dine in plush booths or at the panoramic outdoor terrace.
 Once the night’s no longer young, go with the flow and live it up on the dance floor.

 If you're looking for giddying views of Singapore’s skyline to nurse a drink to, or just a classy space with a hip vibe, MO Bar at Mandarin Oriental is all of that.
 The menu is a thoughtful curation of drinks inspired by a trail across Southeast Asian countries, such as the Coconut Beaches of Fiji containing carbonated coconut cream; and the Mother of Dragons, with strawberry aloe vera, dragon fruit juice and cachaca.

 Thirty-nine floors above ground sits Mr Stork, Andaz Singapore hotel’s rooftop bar.
 The circular space offers stunning views of the city; perfect to sit with a signature cocktail in hand, and watch the skies turn pastel-hued.
-What you’ll love most about the bar is the tepee-hut seating, designed by famed architect Andre Fu.
+What you’ll love most about the bar are the tepee huts, designed by famed architect Andre Fu.

 Formerly established by Spanish cocktail maestro Javier de las Muelas, the lobby level bar of Four Seasons Singapore is one of the top spots in town for a handcrafted concoction.
-Come for an aperitif, or better yet, for the L’Aperitivo Hour happening weekdays 5pm-7:30pm where each order of a drink entitles you to a spread of cold cuts, cheeses and other nibbles.
+Come during Blue Hour, happening weekdays 5.30pm-7:30pm where each order of a drink entitles you to a spread of cold cuts, cheeses and other nibbles.

 The dingier half of Shangri-La Hotel Singapore’s locomotive-themed Origin Grill & Bar is a much-welcomed addition to the property’s portfolio of F&B venues.
-There’s lots of character here (check out this article's main image), with the drinks menu heavily influenced by local districts like Chinatown and Marina Bay.
+There’s lots of character here, with the drinks menu heavily influenced by local districts like Chinatown and Marina Bay.
 Expect familiar ingredients such as gula melaka, jackfruit, curry leaf and more to be used in your drink.

 Housed within the low-slung courtyard of boutique hotel Ann Siang House is Singapore's first rose wine bar.
 Not blushing from being proud of the drink best served chilled on a summer’s day, Pandora houses the largest collection of rose wines here, all best had with British-style picnic grub like their Homemade Jagermeister Pate.